CC-Hive/Main/CONTRIBUTING.md

 You are a contributor if you...
 * have made at least one pull request which has been accepted
 * are/were a [member](https://github.com/orgs/CC-Hive/people) of the github organization
+* have made changes to the wiki which haven't been reverted

 ## How to use github
 Lupus590 made a [tutorial on the forums](http://www.computercraft.info/forums2/index.php?/topic/26002-)